-Larger numbers of subscribers are enabled with higher speed PONs, high density PON line cards, and large split ratios due to larger link budgets (e.g., C+ optics and XG-PON1 extended link budgets).
+Larger numbers of subscribers are enabled with higher speed PONs, high density PON line cards and large split ratios due to larger link budgets (e.g., C+ optics and XG-PON extended link budgets).

-There are already several large-scale PON deployments around the world based on E-PON or G-PON.
-Efforts are under way to mature XG-PON or 10G-EPON technologies cost-effectively.
+There are already several large-scale PON deployments around the world based on the Ethernet passive optical network (E-PON) or Gigabit-capable passive optical network (G-PON).
+Efforts are under way to mature XG-PON or 10-Gigabit Ethernet passive optical network (10G-EPON) technologies cost-effectively.
 With their deployment, the subscriber count per PON can increase several fold.
 In addition, higher density PON line cards service larger subscriber counts even without increased split ratios.
 Since cost of protection will be shared by a large number of subscribers, PON protection will become more cost effective even as it becomes more necessary.
-Given these may generally be residential services, 5 '9s' (availability 99.999% of the time) may or may not be necessary.
+Given these are generally residential services, "five 9s" (availability 99.999% of the time) may or may not be necessary.